lihong-hs/keyball59/README.md

 # MCK Trackball 59

+## Please don't buy this keyboard.
+Even with this firmware it's very much not worth it, and both the manufacturer and the AliExpress seller I got it from are dishonest.

 This keyboard is a [Keyball 61](https://shirogane-lab.net/items/64b8ed191435c1002bc4cd30) lookalike from AliExpress.
 Despite the looks, internally it is heavily "inspired" by Slinky-based [Charybdis](https://bastardkb.com).

 Despite this "inspiration", the guy making these keyboards is reluctant to comply with QMK's and Vial's licence (GPL 2) and make the firmware source code available.